DanielePassabi/Uni_AML2021_QueryImagesCompetition/README.md

 This first solution is based on two classes and two functions:

 - ColorDescriptor, which creates a feature vector of images, dividing each of them into five main areas: the four corners and an elliptical form of the center;
-- Searcher, which compares the feature extracted from the query image with the ones already analyzed from the gallery (and saved in `gallery_features.csv`);
+- Searcher, which compares the feature extracted from the query image with the ones already analysed from the gallery (and saved in `gallery_features.csv`);
 - `extractFeaturesFromGallery()` creates a descriptor and extracts the features for all images in the gallery, then saved;
 - `queryImage()` extracts the feature from the single query image and compares it with all the gallery feature.
 Then `queryAllImages()` performs this function for all query images.